Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

 {\bf RIXS measurements}

 We conducted Fe $L_3$-edge RIXS measurements on \fmo\ single crystals at beamline 41A of the Taiwan Photon Source \cite{SinghJSR2021}.
 The RIXS scattering plane was defined by the [100] and [001] directions in the reciprocal space.
 The incident X-ray polarization was switchable between linear and circular modes.
 Prior to RIXS measurements, we determined the incident X-ray energy by measuring X-ray absorption spectra recorded in the fluorescence-yield mode using a photodiode.
 The total energy resolution of RIXS, including contributions from both the monochromator and the spectrometer, was 45~meV with a full width at half maximum.
+Additional details of the RIXS measurements are given in the Supplementary Information.

 {\bf Theoretical calculations}